pala3232/shopping-list-test/README.md

 # Flask To-Do List App

-A minimal Flask webapp to manage a to-do list using SQLite.
+A minimal Flask webapp to manage a shopping list using SQLite.

 ## System requirements